The G20 and migration

 2. Labour migrants: ILO, UN SD, OECD and Eurostat

-The International Labour Organization (ILO) maintains the ILOSTAT – ILO database of labour statistics (ILOSTAT), a collection of datasets on key indicators of the labour market, such as labour migration.
-The datasets on labour migration cover more than 200 countries, including all G20 countries; data are from 2004 to 2018 Datasets are organised into three subtopics: international migrant stocks, nationals abroad, and international migrant flow.
+The International Labour Organization (ILO) maintains the ILOSTAT – ILO database of labour statistics (ILOSTAT), a collection of datasets on key indicators of the labour market, such as labour migration. .
+Datasets are organised into three subtopics: international migrant worker stocks, nationals abroad, and international migrant flow.
 ILO also publishes the Labour Force Surveys (LFSs) of approximately 200 countries and territories, including for most G20 countries.
 The UN Statistics Division collects, compiles and disseminates official demographic and social statistics on a number of topics, including employment.

-OECD’s Databases on Immigrants in OECD Countries (DIOC) and Immigrants in OECD and non OECD countries (DIOC-E) together provide labour migration-related data for all G20 countries as they cover 100 countries of destination and more than 200 countries of origin.
+OECD’s Databases on Immigrants in OECD Countries (DIOC) and Immigrants in OECD and non-OECD countries (DIOC-E) together provide labour migration-related data for 100 countries of destination and more than 200 countries of origin and cover most G20 countries.
 The datasets are based on population censuses, include data on labour market status, occupations and sectors of activity, and cover the years 2000-2001, 2005-2006, 2010-2011 and 2015-2016.

-The Eurostat database covers labour migration-related information for at least half of the G20 countries as it provides comprehensive, harmonised labour force data on the EU28 member states and five other countries.
-For example, one dataset (migr_emp) provides data on population by sex, age, citizenship, country of birth and labour status.
+The Eurostat database provides comprehensive, harmonised labour force data on the EU member states and five other countries.
+For example, two datasets provide data on population by sex, age, citizenship and labour status and sex, age, country of birth and labour status.

 Other datasets with a regional or national scope exist.
 Read more on the labour migration page.